Woman canoeing in Estonian national park during winterPhoto author: Tõnu Tunnel

 Sustainable travel is a timeless tradition, not a trend.

-The European Federation of Protected Areas (EUROPARC Federation) has recognized Lahemaa, Matsalu, and Soomaa National Parks for developing sustainable nature tourism in their respective regions.
+The European Federation of Protected Areas (EUROPARC Federation) has recognized Lahemaa, Matsalu, and Soomaa National Parks for their development of sustainable nature tourism in their respective regions.

 Lahemaa National Park